-The Agricultural Workers’ Rights bill, SB21-087, as introduced, includes provisions that would remove the exemption of agricultural labor from state and local minimum wage laws and require the director of the Division of Labor Standards and Statistics to promulgate rules to establish overtime pay for agricultural employees for hours worked in excess of 40 hours per week or 12 hours in one day.
+The Agricultural Workers’ Rights bill, SB21-087, includes a rulemaking process that explores the exemption of agricultural labor from state and local minimum wage laws and require the director of the Division of Labor Standards and Statistics to promulgate rules to establish overtime pay for agricultural employees for hours worked in excess of 40 hours per week or 12 hours in one day.
 Farmers and ranchers have expressed concerns about the implications of the bill.
 Accordingly, Colorado State University researchers assessed what the economic implications of the bill might be to farmers and ranchers in Colorado, including by commodity and scale.

 - According to CSU, the value chain of Colorado agriculture contributes nearly $40B to the state economy.
 Farms and ranches need a viable workforce.